-Having a friend or family member watch your pup is usually most preferable, but isn’t always an option.
+Having a friend or family member watch your pup is usually most preferable but isn’t always an option.
 And putting your pup in a kennel isn’t always the best fit.
-Not to mention that it can be expensive and weirdly impersonal.
+Not to mention that it can be expensive and impersonal.

-This is where DogVacay and Rover step in.
+This is where a platform like Rover steps in.
 People who are going out of town can search for sitters who can board a dog in their home.
-As a host, you set your own rates, set your own calendar, and set your own rules and policies.
+As a Rover host, you set your own rates, set your own calendar, and set your own rules and policies.
 You’re free to reject any sitting requests you receive for any reason or no reason at all.
-For dog owners, DogVacay and Rover are generally cheaper than boarding your dog in a kennel.
-Your dog also usually has a better experience, since they get to stay in a home with a loving family.
+For dog owners, Rover is generally cheaper than boarding your dog in a kennel.
+Your dog also usually has a better experience since they get to stay in a home with a loving family.

-Sitters on DogVacay and Rover are independent contractors.
-You are essentially a small business owner, much like an Airbnb host.
-As with Airbnb, DogVacay and Rover handles all of the payments and you communicate with clients through the respective apps.
-The two platforms also provide insurance for its sitters which are meant to cover really bad situations that might occur.
-(However, please note I’m not an expert on these host insurance policies.
-In a future post, I may dig deeper into these policies).
+Sitters on Rover are independent contractors, which means that when you sign up to host with Rover, you are essentially setting up your own small business.
+Similar to Airbnb, Rover handles all of the payments and you communicate with clients through the Rover app.
+The two platforms also provide insurance for their sitters, which are meant to cover really bad situations that might occur.
+(However, please note I’m not an expert on these host insurance policies)

 Why Pet Sitting Doesn’t Feel Like Work To Me.